yashrajbharti/auto-generate-captions-video/README.md

 ## Introduction

 Only **0.5% of web videos include a `<track>` tag** (source: *[The Web Almanac by HTTP Archive 2024 Report](https://almanac.httparchive.org/en/2024/accessibility#audio-and-video)*), leaving a majority of online video content inaccessible for individuals who rely on captions.
-This project proposes the `auto-generate` attribute to be added to the `<track>` element, enabling browsers to generate captions automatically.
+This project proposes the `autogenerate` attribute to be added to the `<track>` element, enabling browsers to generate captions automatically.
 This solution aims to improve web accessibility and encourage widespread adoption of captions.

 ## Goals

 - Address the **accessibility gap** by promoting captions as a default feature on the web.
-- Enable developers to use an `auto-generate` attribute with the `<track>` element, allowing captions to be generated automatically.
+- Enable developers to use an `autogenerate` attribute with the `<track>` element, allowing captions to be generated automatically.
 - Simplify the process of captioning for content creators, reducing manual effort.
 - Create a standardized approach to auto-generated captions, ensuring compatibility across browsers.